programming-notes/active-record-intro-objects-challenge/README.md

 ### Release 2: Edit Records in `ratings` Table

 We've been working with the `Dog` class.
 For this challenge, the seeds file has also seeded the database with data in the `ratings` table.
 The records in the table need to be edited.
 Some tests have been provided to guide you through the process.
 Working in the console, edit the records in the `ratings` table until all the tests pass.
 Then, submit this challenge.

+***Note:***  The tests provided to guide you through updating the records in the database are not tests that you would normally write.
+They are written only to provide guidance for this challenge.
+Don't mimic them.